Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-cheat-sheet-english.rst

 Actor classes are to be defined like any WOOPER classes (of course they have to inherit, directly or not, from ``class_Actor``), except that their first construction parameter must be their actor settings.

-These settings (which include the actor's AAI, for *Abstract Actor Identifier*) will be specified automatically by the engine, and should be seen as opaque information just to be transmitted to the parent constructor(s).
+These settings (which include the actor's AAI, for *Abstract Actor Identifier*) will be specified automatically by the engine, and should be seen as opaque information just to be transmitted as it is to the parent constructor(s).

 All other parameters (if any) are call *actual parameters*.